- Accounting Regulations Manual

 Martin Myers - Standards & Achievements Chair

-Astrid is a Senior Education Consultant with Education Development Trust.
-She has thirteen years’ experience in policy formulation and multi-sector strategic planning (Health, Education and Social Development).
-She has a blended background in consultancy, solution design and capacity building for public, private and not-for-profit organisations.
-Astrid leads on business development for the Research and Consultancy team and carries out short term technical assignments in the UK and overseas.
-She is focusing on harnessing and building expertise in (Teacher-led) Randomised Controlled Trials (RCTs) as a way of increasing the evidence-base on what works and as a powerful tool to unleash voice and agency for Teachers.
+Astrid is a Principal Education Consultant with Education Development Trust, a not-for-profit delivering research, consultancy and large scale technical assistance programmes in the UK and overseas.
+She has fourteen years’ experience in policy formulation and multi-sector strategic planning (Health, Education and Social Development), mostly in developing country contexts.
+She has a blended background in consultancy, solution/ project design and delivery and capacity building for public, private and not-for-profit organisations.
+Astrid manages a team of consultants and carries out short term technical assignments for clients.
+Her current areas of focus include system leadership, collaborative school improvement and (Teacher-led) Randomised Controlled Trials (RCTs) as a way of increasing the evidence-base on what works and as a powerful tool to unleash voice and agency for teachers.

 Tom Gilliford is a Freelance Innovation Consultant.
 He previously was an Innovation Consultant for IDEO's OI Engine, worked for The RSA's education team to implement creative education policy, and prior to this was a teacher.
 He was a governor at Timbercroft and enjoys the odd bit of baking.
 You may have seen him and some of his unconventional ingredients on The Great British Bake Off 2016.